 MPW is proud to be the first (and currently only) Makai Watch community on O’ahu.

 The program aims to enhance management of the MLCD with the community’s assistance in three areas:

 - Awareness-raising and Outreach: Makai Watch engages community members in high priority coastal areas to provide information about marine ecology, regulations, best fishing practices, and other items important to their area.
-These outreach efforts will likely reduce the misuse of marine resources as resource users become more aware of both the law and local best practices to conserve marine resources.
+These outreach efforts have helped reduce the misuse of marine resources as resource users have become more aware of both the law and local best practices to conserve marine resources.

 - Biological and Human-use Monitoring: To encourage continued community participation, it is important that community members understand the condition of marine resources, how they are being used, and how they change over time.
 Makai Watch volunteers learn how to collect information on human use of marine resources (fishing, kayaking, collecting, etc.) and on the biological condition of those resources.
 Over time, they will see the results of their management actions, such as increasing numbers of fish or improving coral health.

 While Makai Watch will improve the protection of marine resources, it is not an enforcement program.
 Makai Watch volunteers do not have enforcement powers.
-Instead Makai Watch participants act as “eyes and ears” for DOCARE by observing violations, collecting information about violations, and send that information to DOCARE.
-In cases of repeat or severe violations, Makai Watch participants call DOCARE right away and, if available, a DOCARE officer will respond.
+Instead, Makai Watch participants act as “eyes and ears” for DOCARE.
+Volunteers are trained prior to participation.
+Training includes:

 Makai Watch is not a substitute for the government roles in educating the public about marine resources and in enforcing resource regulations.
 Government will continue to play these roles; however, Makai Watch will help government to enhance their efficacy.